sqlparser/sqlflow_public/grabit/readme.md

 Usually, it is the IP address of [the SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/) installed on your owner server such as `127.0.0.1` or `http://127.0.0.1`

-You may set the value to `https://api.gudusoft.com` if you like to send your SQL script to [the SQLFlow Cloud Server](https://sqlflow.gudusoft.com) to get the data lineage result.
+You may set the value to `https://api.gudusoft.com` if you like to send your SQL script to [the SQLFlow Cloud Server](https://sqlflow.gudusoft.com) to get the data lineage result, so you don't have to set it `serverPort`.

 - **serverPort**